sct/overseerr/docs/using-overseerr/settings/README.md

 ### Enable Local Sign-In

-When enabled:

-- Users who have configured passwords will be allowed to sign in using their email address.
+When enabled, users who have configured passwords will be allowed to sign in using their email address.

-When disabled:

-- Plex OAuth becomes the only sign-in option, and any "local users" you have created will no longer be able to sign in to Overseerr.
+When disabled, Plex OAuth becomes the only sign-in option, and any "local users" you have created will not be able to sign in to Overseerr.
-- User access to the Plex server is verified upon each sign-in attempt.

 This setting is **enabled** by default.